-Join Adam Crespi for an in-depth discussion in this video Planning the player path in a directed level, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Planning the player path in a directed level, part of Unity: Level Design.

 I've used my market elements to build out a section of the old corridor of this city.…It's a place of narrow winding streets and buildings that have been added on over time.…So, that the front line where the front wall of the buildings don't all quite line up.…Then I sprinkled in my tents and maybe pole structures, covered shops and…extensions to the shops out in the street.
 In the top left I've used my vaults here…to build out maybe an old covered walkway, or covered arcade starting from this…octagonal piece and that'll be a spawn point.…